tldr-pages/tldr/pages/common/git-standup.md

 `git standup -a {{name|email}} -d {{10}}`

-- Show someones commits from the last 10 days and if they are GPG signed:
+- Show a given author's commits from the last 10 days and whether they are GPG signed:

 `git standup -a {[name|email}} -d {{10}} -g`